romainsacchi/carculator/docs/modeling.rst

-W, et al. Opportunities and challenges for electric mobility: an interdisciplinary assessment of passenger vehicles Final report of the THELMA project in co-operation with the Swiss Competence Center for Energy Research “Efficient technologies and systems for mobility.”
+W, et al. Opportunities and challenges for electric mobility: an interdisciplinary assessment of passenger vehicles Final report of the THELMA project in co-operation with the Swiss Competence Center for Energy Research "Efficient technologies and systems for mobility."
 2016.[7]
 Sacchi R, Bauer C, Cox B, Mutel CL. carculator: an open-source tool for prospective environmental and economic life cycle assessment of vehicles.
 When, Where and How can battery-electric vehicles help reduce